Keita18/Cinema-Room-REST-Service/README.md

 Objectives
 Implement the /seats endpoint that handles GET requests and returns the information about the movie theatre.

 The response should contain information about the rows, columns, and available seats.
-The response is a JSON object and has the following format:
+The response is a JSON object and has the following format :

 {
    "total_rows":5,